-Reena Devi carried out her BSc degree in Human Psychology, and her MSc degree in Health Psychology, both at Aston University.
-She then completed her PhD at Coventry University, the title of her thesis - Evaluating the Effectiveness and Feasibility of a Web-Based Cardiac Rehabilitation Intervention.
+I carried out my BSc degree in Human Psychology, and my MSc degree in Health Psychology, both at Aston University.
+I then completed her PhD at Coventry University, the title of my thesis - Evaluating the Effectiveness and Feasibility of a Web-Based Cardiac Rehabilitation Intervention.

-At the University of Leeds Reena continues to work on care home related research.
-She is currently working on the following projects:
+At the University of Leeds I continue to work on care home related research.
+I am currently working on the following projects:

 1. The NICHE Leeds project.
 The Nurturing Innovation in Care Homes Excellence projects adopts an approach used in the Netherlands and involves nursing homes and academia partnering together with the aim of implementing scientific research into practice.

 2. The SEARCH U study - Seeking Answers for Care Home Clinical Uncertainties, a study identifying, and prioritising the clinical uncertainties that exist in care homes with nursing.

 3. Developing research to address and improve staff retention and turnover in care homes.

 4. The SUSTAIN study - SUSTAining Implementation of New Approaches in Care Homes.
 This project is funded by the Abbeyfield Research Foundation (£48,000, principal investigator) and aims to examine the extent to which improved quality of care is sustained in care homes, and identify the factors that influence sustainability.